History of Shimabara

 Shimabara is a Japanese city on Kyushu island, Nagasaki prefecture.
 It is surrounded by the Ariake Valley and Mt.
 Unzen.
 It is a castle-town and the capital of its domain in the Edo period.
 During the late 16th and early 17th centuries, it was the site where foreign trade and Christianity were blooming.
 This means that many of Shimabara’s population were Christians.

 There is also a reconstruction of Shimabara Castle with a museum and a garden.
-If you want to feel a historical atmosphere, the Samurai Houses are a nice area to visit.
-For those who want to learn more about volcanic activity, the Gamadasu Dome is a very interesting museum to visit.
+If you want to feel a historical atmosphere, the Samurai Houses are also interesting to visit.
+For those who want to learn more about volcanic activity, the Gamadasu Dome is a great museum to visit.

 From Shimabara (Miike-Shimabara / Shimatetsu Line) station, Shimabara bus stop or Shimabara Port (ferry from Kumamoto)